Wills & Trusts FAQ

 3. HOW ARE TRUST DIFFERENT FROM A WILL?

-A Will mandates probate, meaning that before your assets could be moved, you will need to be admitted into court and accepted by a judge.
+A Will mandates probate, meaning that before your assets can be moved, you will need to be admitted into court and accepted by a judge.
 A Will is not kept confidential, unlike a trust, following your departure.
 Both trust and a will could be revised throughout your lifetime if your priorities have shifted.
 A trust will permit you to bypass probate and allow you to name beneficiaries of your assets.
-To find out more about the probate process, read on here.
+To find out more about the probate process, read here.

 4. WHAT IS AN IRREVOCABLE TRUST?